Bernedoodle Pros and Cons | Must Read Before You Get

 Not a guard dog:

-Bernedoodles have several types and generations but unfortunately, none of them becomes a good guard.
-So, if you are looking for a guard dog, consider other smart breeds such as a German Shepherd.
-Actually, they are so much friendly that they’ll end up helping your predator with their friendly behavior.
+Bernedoodles have various types and generations but unfortunately, none of them becomes an ideal guard dog because it is too friendly to become a guard.
+They are so friendly that they’ll end up helping your predator with their friendly behavior.

 More than enough playfulness:

-The Bernedoodles are high energy dogs and their activity level is high; therefore, they’ll be more demanding.
-Their playfulness and responsiveness may sometimes become a headache for you because they hate to be bored and show bad behavior.
-Remember, a bored dog is a destructive dog and it can further lead to many complex issues such as separation anxiety, excessive barking, and destructive chewing, etc. Read everything about Separation Anxiety.
+Remember, a bored dog is a destructive dog and it can further lead to many complex issues such as separation anxiety, excessive barking, destructive chewing, etc. Read everything about Separation Anxiety.

 Regular grooming: